 - 1. Install the jackscrew block assembly to the carriage upright above the upper wheelblock.
 See Figure 12-20. - 2.
 Carefully slide the upright column closer to the carriage. - 3.
 The upper wheelblock should be installed at the middle of the upright adjusting slots.
-Loosely bolt the upper wheelblock to the carriage upright using three (3) of the hex head screws previously removed.
+Insert three (3) of the hex head bolts, lock washers, and washers through the adjusting slots in the carriage upright and into the wheelblock.
+Tighten the bolts.
 A minimum thread engagement of 5/8" is required for the wheelblock connection.
-Leave the setscrew in place at this time. - See Figure 12-20.
+Leave the setscrew in place at this time.

+See Figure 12-20 and Figure 12-21.

-2. Make certain that the column is properly secured to avoid toppling before installing the next column.
+- 1. Loosely bolt the lower wheelblock to the carriage upright using the four (4) hex head screws previously removed.
+See Figure 12-22. - 2.
+Make certain that the column is properly secured to avoid toppling before installing the next column.

-NOTE Further adjustment is necessary to complete alignment.
+NOTE Further adjustment will be necessary to complete alignment.